 I love to make ahead meals for busy days and mornings.
 This vanilla chia seed pudding with allow you lots of time to do other things besides cooking for a change!

-Here Is Your Shopping List For This Chia Seed Pudding Recipe:
+Here Is Your Shopping List To Make Overnight Chia Pudding:

 - Chia Seeds